jensdanb/ctp_dashboard/README.md

 ## Instructions for running this on your own machine

-If you want to run the app on your own machine, do the following steps.
+If you want to run the app on your own machine, follow these steps.
 If you are unfamiliar with any of the steps, search for a recent guide online: None of them are very hard, and the guide will explain them better than I could do here.
-These instructions are for Linux machines.
+These instructions are for Linux machines, and most of the steps are done with the command line.
 Details of each step is slightly different for MacOS and more different for Windows, but the general procedure should be roughly the same.

 1: Install Python3.10 on your computer